Master of Medical Science (M.M.S.) in Physician Assistant Studies

 Surgery, Emergency Medicine, Family Medicine, Geriatric Medicine, Internal Medicine, Behavioral Medicine, Pediatric Medicine, Women's Health, and elective rotations

-Approximately 96% of the graduates from the Class of 2011 were employed within 6 months after graduation
+97% of graduates who responded to the Class of 2014 graduate survey reported they were employed within 6 months of graduation

-Primary care, surgery, medical and surgical specialties, emergency medicine, behavioral medicine, others
+Primary care, surgery, medical and surgical specialties, emergency medicine, behavioral medicine

 $90,000 (varies by specialty, practice setting, location, experience)2